Get

 How Can You Find a Place That Does Aquamation?

-Your best bet is to speak to your veterinarian regarding the best aquamation companies in the area.
+Your best bet is to speak to a veterinarian regarding the best aquamation companies in the area.
 They might already work with a facility and can fill you in on the quality of work.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's our online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 What Are the Options for the “Ashes?”